AWS

 tar -xvzf "${CAA_BRANCH}.tar.gz"

-cd "cloud-api-adaptor-${CAA_BRANCH}/src/cloud-api-adaptor"
+cd "cloud-api-adaptor-${CAA_BRANCH}/src/cloud-api-adaptor/install/charts/peerpods"

 This assumes that you already have the code ready to use.
 On your terminal change directory to the Cloud API Adaptor’s code base.

 There are no pre-built pod VM AMI for latest builds.
-You’ll need to follow these instructions to build the pod VM AMI.
-Once image build is finished then export image id to the environment variable PODVM_AMI_ID.
+You’ll need to build your own pod VM image and then create the AMI by following the instructions here.

-CAA container image
+Export CAA container image path

 Export the following environment variable to use the latest release image of CAA: